ithkuil/ithkuil/src/src/basic.md

 <description>Essence creates mental scopes or labels.</description>

-> 1. The rabbit that ran away from Alice didn't run away from Alice
+> 1. The rabbit that ran away from Alice didn't run away from Alice.

 > 2. In fact, the Rabbit had his own business and was just in a hurry passing by.